DaniNedo/daninedo.github.io/_posts/2019-07-20-startingSMT8programming.md

 - 10 bit ADC
 - 16 GPIOs

-The board has few extra components such as a ASM1117 3.3V regulator, a reset button, a power LED and a LED connected to one of the GPIO, very convenient for developing!
+The board has few extra components such as a ASM1117 3.3V regulator, power and user LEDs and a reset button.
 More information about the board can be found
 [here](https://tenbaht.github.io/sduino/hardware/stm8blue/){:target="_blank"}.

 ![STM8s](/img/stm8s.jpg){: .center-block width="50%" :}